rgroves/simple-rss-reader/README.md

 - When a feed is first introduced something should fetch the feed data and populate articles - will need to decide if this will be done inline or as a separate process
 - Created the Feed model, serializer, view, and exposed the feeds/add endpoint.
 - Created the list view for the feeds endpoint.

-- Moved additional tests to TODO list for now.
+- Installed feedparser and added quick logic to get the rss feed title in the feed create view.

-  Want to work on fetching the rss and dealing with it.
+- Moved additional tests and error handling to TODO list for now.

 ---